Best Home Workout for Men Over 40

 It is stereotypical to believe that being over 40 means you can no longer be the man you once were.
 The one who went to the gym every day and lifted weights for an hour and a half.
 Sure, you might be wiser, have a better job, and having a savings account devoted to your child’s college fund, but your youth is gone.
 What if you could get that feeling back.

 Just about any exercise involving your legs is going to transforming your body.
 The primary movers of the body are the biggest focus for men over 40.
-As we age, these muscles begin to workout over 40weaken, especially our lower back and stomach muscles (core).
+As we age, these muscles begin to weaken, especially our lower back and stomach muscles (core).
 These prime movers are squats, deadlifts, horizontal pull (like a cable row or dumbbell row), vertical pull (lat pull down or pull up), horizontal push (bench press), and a vertical push (shoulder press).
 There are also the muscles of the core that can be strengthed with anti-rotation, twisting, and iso-stabilization exercises.
 A solid workout will have some variation of all these types of movements.

 The next step is in finding ways to combine at least two of these movements with 1) little equipment 2) optimal real world carries over.
 Home workout equipment can be anything weighted down and easy to hold on to.
 An example of this would be a sandbag or bucket with tools.
 Most of us also have some kind of 15lb dumbbells lying around from our earlier days.
 Get creative.
 My dad used to squat buckets of water then use the water to wash the car.
 He can still do this at the age of 73.